China says foreign press welcome, as some media outlets excluded from key event

 “We do not need lavish praise from others.
 However, we do welcome objective reporting and constructive suggestions.”

-Under Xi, China has stepped up censorship and tightened controls on the internet and various aspects of civil society.

-Reporting conditions for foreign journalists in China have deteriorated in recent years, according to media watchdog groups, with areas of the country including Tibet effectively off-limits.
+Reporting conditions for foreign journalists have deteriorated in recent years in China, according to media watchdog groups, with areas of the country including Tibet effectively off-limits.

 The FCCC criticised the exclusion of the Western news organisations.